 About relocating to Vero Beach with his wife, Martha, and their 3 sons, ages 6, 8 and eleven, Loomis says, “the mission of Habitat allows me to serve the community in which my family now lives, and to put God’s love into action by using the power of home to change lives.”

 For Jeff, joining Indian River Habitat gives him the opportunity to help people; to love and care for them; to not only contribute to their lives, but to also know and learn from them.

 As Director of Outreach and Impact, Jeff leads the Family Services Team, which recruits home buying families and oversees all aspects of the program for prospective homeowners, beginning with application through home ownership.

 A sixth generation Kentucky native, Jeff grew up in Louisville and was the first in his family to graduate from college.
 He attended Asbury College and graduated from the University of Indiana with a Bachelor of Science degree in Marketing.
 During the first 20 years of his career, Jeff worked with his father, building Frisco Food Service, a wholesale restaurant brokerage.
 Later, Jeff joined the University of Kentucky as a major gift officer.

-Jeff has been married to Dana Medlock for 34 years.
-They have one daughter, Katie, who is completing her Master’s degree at the University of Nebraska.
+Jeff has been married to his wife Dana for more than 30 years.
+They have one daughter, Katie who lives in Nebraska.
 Jeff and Dana moved to Vero Beach to be closer to Dana’s parents in Titusville, where Dana grew up.

 Jeff’s love for Jesus and his desire to make a difference drew him to Indian River Habitat.